Background and Research Rationale:

 Genetic susceptibility to infections and immune-mediated disease

-Autoimmune responses and inflammatory processes result from complex interactions of genetic, predisposing factors and distinct environmental cues.
-Some genetic regions are even associated with susceptibility to multiple infections and/or immune-mediated disorders.
-However, a protective allele for one disease can represent a susceptibility allele for another.
+Inflammatory processes in response to microbial or self-antigens result from complex interactions of genetic, predisposing factors, antigens derived from the intestinal microbiota and distinct environmental cues.
+Some genetic regions are even associated with susceptibility to multiple immune-mediated disorders.
 In addition, inflammatory processes are frequently tissue-specific, although (auto-)antigens targeted by the immune system can be expressed throughout the entire body.
-In this context, our laboratory investigates the genetic and immunological factors that govern the immune responses in the intestine, the pancreas and the liver.
-Using different genetic approaches and immune- or infection- triggered models, we identified, for example, allelic polymorphisms in an immunoglobulin-like glycoprotein named CD101, which mediated protection to type 1 diabetes, but enhanced susceptibility to infection triggered colitis and liver pathology.
+Using different genetic approaches and immune- or infection- triggered models, we identified, for example, allelic polymorphisms within an immunoglobulin-like glycoprotein named CD101 as modifiers of immune-mediated and infection driven inflammatory disease.
+While genetic CD101 polymorphisms mediated protection from spontaneous type 1 diabetes, they enhanced susceptibility to infection-triggered colitis and liver pathology.
 Thus, CD101 is an example for an allele, which orchestrates a remarkable switch to tissue-specific pathology once specific bacteria are present in the respective micromilieus.
-Therefore, we are also currently investigating the contribution of the resident microbiota and other tissues specific factors, such as hypoxia, to these processes.
+Further studies are delineating the mechanisms that regulate the expression and function of CD101 and assess whether CD101 is a suitable biomarker for disease and/or clinical intervention.